Caretaker (comics): Powers and abilities

-Caretaker is part of the ancient race called 'the Blood'.
-He is seemingly immune or resistant to aging and conventional disease.
-He possesses a degree of superhuman strength and is a skillful fighter, mainly using his shovel.
-When needed, he has shown he can overpower Ghost Rider and Vengeance (a similarly powered being) at once.
-He can break the connection users have with the Medallion of Power: he can turn Ghost Rider back to Daniel Ketch at will.
+The original Caretaker possesses superhuman strength and immunity to aging and disease.

-Caretaker also rides an "ancient motorcycle", which possibly refers to its being an older 1960s-era model.
+The Sara incarnation of Caretaker can create portals and possesses an extensive knowledge of the occult.

 In other media

 Television

 The original Caretaker appears in Helstrom, portrayed by Robert Wisdom.
 This version is an African-American member of the Blood named Henry, who displays a more pleasant personality than his comics counterpart and is especially friendly towards Louise Hastings, the head of the Saint Teresa Center for Mental Health.

 Film

-A variation of the original Caretaker amalgamated with Carter Slade appears in Ghost Rider, portrayed by Sam Elliott.
+The original Caretaker, amalgamated with Carter Slade, appears in Ghost Rider, portrayed by Sam Elliott.